Television media relations is often considered to be the icing on the cake.

 We will tell you what ingredients you need to successfully place a story on TV.
 This includes which channels and programmes are most suited to your target audience along with suggestions for spokespeople, filming opportunities and locations.

 Television is all about the visuals and this is where good TV PR support can be the difference between a story making air – or not.
 The first question a TV news planner or journalist will ask is: what can we film?
 If filming is difficult or time consuming a follow up question might be: Is there any B-roll?
-B-roll is around 6 minutes worth of roughly edited footage that is produced by agencies like Shout!
+B-roll is around 6-8 minutes worth of roughly edited footage that is produced by television PR agencies like Shout!
 Communications on behalf of a client; it’s distributed to broadcasters free of charge and any copyright issues for them to re-edit in their own style.
 Read more about B-roll here.

 Before committing to a spokesperson, it’s important to make sure they are happy to be as flexible as possible.
 Will they commit to live interviews as well as pre-recorded ones?
 This is an issue that can often come up, so it’s good to check beforehand.

 Case studies are a great aid in the quest to secure television coverage.
-They can make a campaign feel relevant to the audience and they’re often very useful “wallpaper” pictures.
+They can make a TV PR campaign feel relevant to the audience and they’re often very useful “wallpaper” pictures.
 A research story, for example, may be difficult to illustrate but if you have a case study you can say: “This woman is one of the X thousand people diagnosed with this condition each year….”

 TV can also be a great way to reach a relatively targeted audience; for example, if you want to reach women, securing a slot on ITV’s Good Morning Britain, This Morning or Lorraine is the holy grail.
-Alternatively, if you want to reach industry professionals and board directors, perhaps business slots on BBC Breakfast or News Channel are the way to go.
+Alternatively, if you want to reach industry professionals and board directors, perhaps business slots on BBC Breakfast, Newsnight or News Channel are the way to go.